-35 Are any categories of intercompany payments nondeductible?
+35 Are any categories of intercompany payments non-deductible?

-Ministerial Circular POL 1037/2015 provided clarifications with regard to the application of thin capitalisation rules by legal entities.
+Ministerial Circular POL 1037/2015 provided clarification with regard to the application of thin capitalisation rules by legal entities.
 In particular:

-- interest from loans granted by third parties, with the exception of interest on bank, interbank and bond loans granted by public limited companies, is not deducted from the gross income of the company to the extent that it exceeds certain limits or other requirements set by the law on tax; - subject to the above, if the interest expenses paid annually by the company are lower than the threshold of €5 million for each of the 2014 and 2015 tax years, and €3 million for the tax years after 1 January 2016, any surplus interest expenses (ie, the amount of interest expenses exceeding the amount of interest income) are fully deductible from the company's gross income, even if they exceed 60 per cent, 50 per cent, 40 per cent or 30 per cent of EBITDA for the tax years beginning on 1 January 2014, 2015, 2016 or 2017 respectively; where the interest expenses exceed the threshold of €5 million or €3 million respectively, the deductible interest expenses cannot exceed the ceiling as above of the surplus interest expenses as a percentage of EBITDA; and - the amount of interest expenses that can be carried forward in each tax year cannot exceed the amount resulting from the percentage of EBITDA reduced by the surplus interest expenses of the same year.
+- interest from loans granted by third parties, with the exception of interest on bank, interbank and bond loans granted by public limited companies, is not deducted from the gross income of the company to the extent that it exceeds certain limits or other requirements set by the law on tax; - subject to the above, if the interest expenses paid annually by the company are lower than the threshold of €5 million for each of the 2014 and 2015 tax years, and €3 million for the tax years after 1 January 2016, any surplus interest expenses (ie, the amount of interest expenses exceeding the amount of interest income) are fully deductible from the company's gross income, even if they exceed 60 per cent, 50 per cent, 40 per cent or 30 per cent of the earnings before interest, taxes, depreciation and amortisation (EBITDA) for the tax years beginning on 1 January 2014, 2015, 2016 or 2017 respectively; where the interest expenses exceed the threshold of €5 million or €3 million respectively, the deductible interest expenses cannot exceed the ceiling as above the surplus interest expenses as a percentage of EBITDA; and - the amount of interest expenses that can be carried forward in each tax year cannot exceed the amount resulting from the percentage of EBITDA reduced by the surplus interest expenses of the same year.

-Recently the MoF clarified that the deductibility of expenses recharged to affiliate legal entities is examined by the tax authorities under the general provisions of the Income Tax Code and that the deductibility of such expenses cannot be challenged by the mere fact that they pertain to intra-group charges.
+In recent years, the MoF clarified that the deductibility of expenses recharged to affiliate legal entities is examined by the tax authorities under the general provisions of Law 4172/2013 (the Income Tax Code) and that the deductibility of those expenses cannot be challenged by the mere fact that they pertain to intragroup charges.